Condos for sale: what to look for when buying

 One of the best ways to compare locations is based on the Walk Score, a website and app that rates potential home locations based on their proximity to attractions and amenities such as grocery stores and restaurants.
 Google Nearby and Around Me are similar services that allow you to examine various locations in terms of your current lifestyle needs.
 Regardless of where you want to live, it's important to compare and contrast various neighborhoods and homes based on the things that are important to you.

 Along with the type of condo, the price, and the location, it's crucial to look into the building amenities.
-The availability of amenities has a huge impact on your monthly fees and your lifestyle, with common examples including pools, gyms, tennis courts, common areas, holistic wellness features, technology and connectivity, and parking.
+The availability of amenities has a huge impact on your monthly fees and your lifestyle, with common examples including pools, gyms, fitness centers, tennis courts, common areas, holistic wellness features, technology and connectivity, and parking.
 Access to specific amenities can transform your life, which is why so many people are prepared to pay more for condos with extras.
 To make sure you are within your price range, you have to do extensive research.

 Condo developers are paying close attention to how they structure amenities to meet the needs of condo buyers.
 While each additional amenity raises condo board fees, there is a sweet spot where developers can satisfy the needs of potential residents without pricing themselves out of the market.
 Traditional amenities such as pools and gyms are not enough in isolation, with developers increasingly paying attention to technology and wellness trends.